About the project

 Geotechnical and geophysical studies

-Water Infrastructure NSW recently completed a series of geotechnical and geophysical assessments at the new weir site.
-The soil samples and data collected will be assessed to help inform the weir’s final design.
+In June to August 2023, the Water Group completed a series of geotechnical and geophysical assessments at the new weir site.
+The soil samples and data collected have been assessed to help inform the detailed design of the project.

 The assessments involved drilling boreholes on the northern and southern bank of the Darling-Baaka River to analyse ground conditions, as well as on-water assessments to determine the riverbed and sedimentary profile in-and-around the new weir location.
 These on-water assessments were conducted by boat using non-intrusive acoustic and seismic technology.